jrzaurin/pytorch-widedeep/docs/metrics.rst

 =======

 .. note:: Metrics in this module expect the predictions and ground truth to have the
-	same dimensions for regression and binary classification problems (i.e.
+	same dimensions for regression and binary classification problems: :math:`(N_{samples}, 1)`.
-	:math:`N_{samples}, 1)`.
 	In the case of multiclass classification problems the ground truth is expected to be a 1D tensor with the corresponding classes.
 See Examples below

 We have added the possibility of using the metrics available at the `torchmetrics <https://torchmetrics.readthedocs.io/en/latest/>`_ library.